myzlab/k-search-v2-docs/docs/select-statement/select/introduction.md

 ## 6. Columns with alias

-All of the above options support the ability to add an alias via the `as` method.
+All of the above options support the ability to add an alias through the `as` method.

 - `as(String alias)`: Receive the alias to add to a column or value.